A strong rear bike rack for panniers is essential when preparing for a long distance bicycle tour. Here's the best rear racks for bike touring.

 At the moment, I am riding a Thorn Nomad II bicycle.
 This is a pretty bomb-proof touring bicycle, with a heavy duty rear bike rack to match.

 The racks are made by or on behalf of Thorn themselves.
-They came with my bike build, but you can also order them separately.
+They came with my bike build, but you can also order the rear rack from them separately.

 I know from experience that Thorn can deliver around the world, so if you need a new rear rack mid tour, you could always order some for delivery.